hemanth2004/obj-editor-unity/README.md

 # obj-editor-unity
-a text based 3D model editor following basic syntax of the .obj format The .obj file format is essentially a text file. simple-obj-editor provides an interface to edit your .obj file and see the changes live.
+a text based 3D model editor following basic syntax of the .obj format **This is mostly an educational project and doesn't really server a user need** simple-obj-editor provides an interface to edit your 3d model / unity mesh / .obj file text data and see the changes live.

 # build link: https://hmnt.itch.io/obj-editor